zzhangjii/learning-library/oci-library/qloudable/Autonomous_Data_Warehouse/ADW.md

-# Deploying and configuring Autonomous Data Warehouse
+# Deploying and configuring Autonomous Data Warehouse.

 ## Table of Contents